WhenTheSUNdreams/WhenTheSUNdreams/README.md

 ***FIRST OF ALL, I AM A MINOR.
 SOME THINGS ARE LISTED FOR MINE OR YOUR SAFETY.***

 **I DON'T mind if you:**
-Cover in any way, i can always readjust!
+Cover in any way or hide behind me, i can always readjust!
-Hide behind me.

 - I really don't mind!
 Cuddlepiling?
 Go ahead!
-Whisper me, unless you're gonna say smth bad.
+Feel free to Whisper me, unless you're gonna say smth bad.
 Ask for supporter assistance in PT!
+9/10, i'll help ^^
 - I'm a little distant or awkward at first, but I promise I'm kinda cool!!
 - I struggle with GAD (Generalized Anxiety Disorder), PTSD, ADHD, and Depression.
 I do also have a issues with my memory, please give me some mercy.
 I'm trying my best.
 -